aplteam/Tatin/docs/PublishingPackages.md

   That is good enough a reason to use this with care.
 Only when messing around with packages not desiged to be published to a Tatin server on your local machine may this be used.

-* Using the http:// protocol defeats Tatin's scan strategy: when a dependency is required Tatin will scan all defined Registries oder by their priority unless the http:// protocol is used.
+* Using the http[s]:// protocol defeats Tatin's scan strategy: normally when a dependency is required Tatin will scan all defined Registries by their priority, unless the http[s]:// protocol is used.
 Again this should be used very carefully, if at all.

 ### Final step